My primary research is in the area of abstract

 Giving Experiential Context to Research Papers, with Cary Malkiewich,

 - A Rational Choice Model of the Rise of Self-Proclaimed States Encompassed in Weak Post-Soviet Economies, with Olga Nicoara.
-Accepted to 2015 Annual Meetings of the Public Choice Society.
+2015 Annual Meetings of the Public Choice Society.

 - Monoidal Bousfield Localization and Algebras over Operads, Wesleyan University Library, 2014.